orzock/orzock.github.io/_posts/2024-07-31-Event Marketing Plan.md

 For an AI startup like Medivista, EURETINA provides a crucial platform to network with potential clients and partners, gain insights into current clinical needs, and showcase how AI solutions can enhance retinal disease diagnosis and management.

-Assume that we are the begining of 2024 and would like to allocate CHF 4,5000 to EURETINA.
+Assume that we are at the begining of 2024 and would like to allocate CHF 4,5000 to EURETINA.
 My event marketing plan would deploy as the content below:

 ![Event Marketing Plan Content](event/euretina/2_Event Marketing Plan Content.jpg)